chesrowe/MTG-AI/README.md

 # MTG-AI
-Generate brand new magic cards with ChatGPT and Stable Diffusion via Discord.
+Generate brand new magic cards with ChatGPT and Stable Diffusion via a Discord bot.
 - Will generate cards based on almost any theme in batches of 1 - 10 cards.
 - Uses a Discord interface similar to Midjourney
 - Cards can be exported to Cockatrice so they can be played with.